murshidazher/client-side-data-storage/README.md

 Different storage technologies are available and each of the below listed technologies solves an individual problem,

-- Cookies
+- `Cookies`
-- HTML5 WebStorage - LocalStorage and SessionStorage
+- HTML5 WebStorage - `localStorage` and `sessionStorage`
-- WebSQL
+- WebSQL - SQL based storage.
-- IndexedDB
+- IndexedDB - NoSQL based transactional storage.
 - Offline Storage

 The pros are;